-151 RULE 12 - ATTENDANCE OF MEMBERS.
+RULE 12- ATTENDANCE OF MEMBERS

-(a) No member shall knowingly be absent from any session, or portion of any session, of the House without notifying the Speaker that the member is unable to attend.
-A member who is absent without notifying the Speaker may be considered in contempt and may be subject to the censure of the House.

-(b) Each member shall answer each roll call from the member's assigned seat in the Chamber unless the member isapproved to participate remotely under Rule 49.
+- (a) No member shall knowingly absent himself or herself from any session of the House without notifying the Speaker that he or she is unable to attend.
+A member who is absent without notifying the Speaker may be considered in contempt, and may be subject to the censure of the House. - (b) Each member shall answer each roll call from his or her assigned seat in the Chamber.

-157 RULE 13 - QUORUM.
+RULE 13- QUORUM 155

-Twenty-one (21) members of the House present in the House Chamber shall constitute a quorum.
+Twenty-one (21) members of the House shall constitute a quorum.
 The House shall not convene without a quorum.
 In the absence of a quorum, the Sergeant-at-Arms shall notify those members who are absent from the Chamber, but not from Legislative Hall, that their presence is required.
 Upon receiving the notification, the absentee members shall report to the House Chamber.
 After a proper interval for such notifications, the Speaker shall order a roll call of the House to ascertain if a quorum is present.

-163 RULE 14 - ADDRESSING THE HOUSE.
+RULE 14 - ADDRESSING THE HOUSE

-(a) When a member wishes to speak, such member shall rise, or raise the member's hand, but shall not proceed to speak until recognized by the Speaker.
+- (a) When a member wishes to speak, such member shall rise but shall not proceed to speak until recognized by the Speaker.
 Upon acknowledgment by the Speaker, the member may be seated until called upon.
-If two or more members seek recognition at the same time, the Speaker shall determine who shall speak first.
-A member may speak from the member's chair only if recognized and permitted by the Speaker.

-(b) Remarks shall be confined to the subject before the House, or to the purpose for which recognition wasobtained.
+If two or more members seek recognition at the same time, the Speaker shall determine who shall speak first. - (b) Remarks shall be confined to the subject before the House, or to the purpose for which recognition was obtained.

-170 RULE 15 - DECORUM OF MEMBERS ON FLOOR OF HOUSE.
+RULE 15 - DECORUM OF MEMBERS ON FLOOR OF HOUSE

-171 (a) Each member shall behave in a dignified manner at all times.

-(b) No member or other person may walk across the House Chamber, or converse privately, in such a manner as to

-173 interrupt the House proceedings.

-174 (c) A member shall not be interrupted when speaking except for the following reasons:

-175 (1) A call to order by the Speaker,
+- 168 (a) Each member shall conduct himself or herself in a dignified manner at all times. - 169 (b) No member or other person may walk across the House Chamber, or converse privately, in such a manner as 170 to interrupt the House proceedings. - 171 (c) A member shall not be interrupted when speaking except for the following reasons: - 172 (1) a call to order by the Speaker,

-176 (2) A point of order by a member, or
+173 (2) a point of order by a member, or

-177 (3) A motion by a member to move the previous question, to adjourn, or to recess.

-178 (d) A member shall not make derogatory personal comments about or to other members.

-(e) No member shall talk on a cellular phone or other electronic communication device in the House Chamber

-180 while the House is in session.

-- (f) No member shall text on an electronic communication device in the House Chamber while the House is insession unless set to a non-audible setting. - 183 RULE 16 RULES OF LEGISLATIVE CONDUCT.
+- 174 (3) a motion by a member to move the previous question, to adjourn, or to recess. - (d) A member shall not make derogatory personal comments about or to other members. - (e) No member shall talk on a cellular phone or other electronic communication device in the House Chamber while the House is in session. - (f) No member shall text on an electronic communication device in the House Chamber while the House is in session unless set to a non-audible setting.

+RULE 16 - RULES OF LEGISLATIVE CONDUCT